 Chilled Water Pipe Calculator 💧

-Sch 40 Steel • 50°F Water • Auto updates.
-Shows pipe dimensions, velocity, Reynolds number, friction factor, head loss, elbow loss, and pipe + fluid weight.
+Hydronic pipe sizing & properties.
+Pick a pipe type, size and fluid; results update automatically — pipe dimensions, velocity, Reynolds number, friction factor, head loss, elbow loss, and pipe + fluid weight.

 USgpm